 - PATRONI_ZOOKEEPER_HOSTS: Comma separated list of ZooKeeper cluster members: "'host1:port1','host2:port2','etc...'".
 It is important to quote every single entity! - PATRONI_ZOOKEEPER_USE_SSL: (optional) Whether SSL is used or not.
 Defaults to false.
 If set to false, all SSL specific parameters are ignored. - PATRONI_ZOOKEEPER_CACERT: (optional) The CA certificate.
-If present it will enable validation. - PATRONI_ZOOKEEPER_CERT: (optional) File with the client certificate.

-- PATRONI_ZOOKEEPER_KEY: (optional) File with the client key. - PATRONI_ZOOKEEPER_KEY_PASSWORD: (optional) The client key password. - PATRONI_ZOOKEEPER_VERIFY: (optional) Whether to verify certificate or not.
+If present it will enable validation. - PATRONI_ZOOKEEPER_CERT: (optional) File with the client certificate. - PATRONI_ZOOKEEPER_KEY: (optional) File with the client key. - PATRONI_ZOOKEEPER_KEY_PASSWORD: (optional) The client key password. - PATRONI_ZOOKEEPER_VERIFY: (optional) Whether to verify certificate or not.
 Defaults to true. - PATRONI_ZOOKEEPER_SET_ACLS: (optional) If set, configure Kazoo to apply a default ACL to each ZNode that it creates.
 ACLs will assume 'x509' schema and should be specified as a dictionary with the principal as the key and one or more permissions as a list in the value.
 Permissions may be one of CREATE, READ, WRITE, DELETE or ADMIN.
-For example, set_acls: {CN=principal1: [CREATE, READ], CN=principal2: [ALL]}.
+For example, set_acls: {CN=principal1: [CREATE, READ], CN=principal2: [ALL]}. - PATRONI_ZOOKEEPER_AUTH_DATA: (optional) Authentication credentials to use for the connection.
+Should be a dictionary in the form that scheme is the key and credential is the value.
+Defaults to empty dictionary.

-Note: It is required to install kazoo>=2.6.0 to support SSL.
+It is required to install kazoo>=2.6.0 to support SSL.